-Symptoms of iron deficiency anemia: The word anemia refers to a deficiency of healthy red blood cells in the body.
-The red blood cells are responsible for carrying oxygen to the body and any deficiency or decreased quantity in the RBC impairs the oxygen-carrying capacity.
+Looking for signs and symptoms of iron deficiency anemia?
+The word anemia refers to a deficiency of healthy red blood cells in the body.
+The red blood cells carry oxygen to the body, and any deficiency or decreased quantity in the RBC impairs the oxygen-carrying capacity.

-Anemia is of different types, iron deficiency anemia, megaloblastic anemia, aplastic anemia, sickle cell anemia, and thalassemia.
+There are different types of anemia- iron deficiency anemia, megaloblastic anemia, aplastic anemia, sickle cell anemia, and thalassemia.
 Each of these anemias is caused due to impaired formation of red blood cells due to deficiency of nutrients or inability of the bone marrow to produce RBC.

 What Causes Iron Deficiency?

-If there is an imbalance between the amount of iron consumed and iron lost there will not be enough hemoglobin resulting in iron deficiency anemia.
+If there is an imbalance between the amount of iron consumed and iron lost, enough hemoglobin will not result in iron deficiency anemia.
 The common causes of iron deficiency anemia are

 - A lack of iron in your diet

 RBCs are composed of hemoglobin that holds the iron and is responsible for carrying oxygen.
-If the body is deficient in the amount of iron, there will be a decreased number of RBC.
+If the body is deficient in iron, there will be a decreased number of RBC.

-The decreased levels of iron and oxygen in the body result in iron deficiency anemia and are one of the most common form anemias
+The decreased levels of iron and oxygen in the body result in iron deficiency anemia and are among the most common forms of anemias.

-Optimum levels of Iron are important to maintain health and perform daily activities.
-A blood test is performed to check the iron levels in the body
+Optimum levels of Iron are essential to maintain health and perform daily activities.
+A blood test is performed to check the iron levels in the body.

 Normal Hemoglobin Levels are: